zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 Duration: 15 minutes

-As part of their efforts to put tighter security controls in place, Contoso, Ltd. has asked for the application secrets to be stored in a secure manner, so they aren't visible in plain text in application configuration files.
+As part of their efforts to put tighter security controls in place, Contoso has asked for the application secrets to be stored in a secure manner, so they aren't visible in plain text in application configuration files.
 In this exercise, you will configure Azure Key Vault, which will be used to store application secrets for the Contoso web and API applications, once migrated to Azure.

 ### Task 1: Add Key Vault access policy